-If you have a claim for benefits that is denied or ignored, in whole or in part, you may file suit in federal court.
+If you have a claim for benefits that is denied or ignored, in whole or in part, and you have exhausted the claims procedures available to you under SRP, you may file suit in federal court.
 In addition, if you disagree with the University's decision or lack thereof concerning the qualified status of a domestic relations order, you may file suit in federal court.